CyberElites/antix-setup/README.md

 cd /home/$USER/nvim && chmod +x install_nvim-0-9.sh && bash ./install_nvim-0-9.sh
 ```

-Make sure that when the installation is complete, you reboot your system.
+Make sure that when the installation is complete, you run `nvim` and reboot your system.

 ## Contributions
 Thanks to <a href="https://github.com/neovim/neovim/releases/tag/v0.9.4">Neovim v0.9.4</a> for the release.